junglok/tem-docs/docs/faqs/faq.md

     Enter your password and press Enter to generate new credentials.
 Now, re-run the `ipa otptoken-add` command.
 It should execute without errors, using the newly generated credentials.

-??? question "(OTP) How can I resolve `Unable to display QR code` error?"
+??? question "(OTP) How to resolve `Unable to display QR code` error?"

     When connecting to the GSDC login server via a lab workstation/desktop using the GNOME Terminal in a Linux system (e.g., Ubuntu), executing the `ipa otptoken-add` command results in the message `ipa: WARNING: Unable to display QR code using the configured output encoding.
 Please use the token URI to configure your OTP device`.